DisasterNetDOTOrg/HOT-Osm-Validation/README.md

 Style is available for download direct into JOSM.
 It is named "HOT-Validate".

-(See https://josm.openstreetmap.de/wiki/Styles for instructin on how to load the style directly into JOSM, instructions are at the bottom of the list of styles at the top of the page)
+(See https://josm.openstreetmap.de/wiki/Styles for instructions on how to load the style directly into JOSM, instructions are at the bottom of the list of styles at the top of the page)

 version: "1.0.8_2012-08-13" Introduces a Red Triangle for the JOSM Validation Ways Terminates on Area Error plus some minor Style Changes